SKEC 261 / EU Regulation

 How We Handle SAS Scandinavian Airlines Differently

 We submit directly to SAS's claims department in Stockholm, citing the specific ECJ precedent that applies.
 SAS's cooperative approach means most valid claims are paid within 4–6 weeks.
 For rejected claims, we escalate to the Swedish Transport Agency — their ADR decisions are binding.
-SAS's compliance rate at ADR stage exceeds 80%.
+SAS's ADR process is available for escalation.

 02Common SAS Scandinavian Airlines Disruptions